Final report for FNE18-911

 The 2018 summer field study was completed according to plan.
 The following is a summary of the steps taken:

-In March we (PI Matt Steiman and Cooperator Dr. Jason Smith) hired student Cecilie MacPherson to be our summer research assistant.
-Cecilie will graduate Dickinson College in 2020, majoring in environmental biology.
+In March we (PI Matt Steiman and Researcher Dr. Jason Smith) hired student Cecilie MacPherson to be our summer research assistant.
+Cecilie grduated Dickinson College in 2020, majoring in environmental biology.

 Field work began in June.
 After an introduction to the cattle, flies, and manure management issues, the following initial efforts proceeded simultaneously:

 Smaller cones were formed from scraps of screen left after making the large cones.
 These smaller cones were glued to the inside of lids for wide-mouth pint mason jars using an outdoor rated epoxy.
 To set the traps, large cones were supported vertically with a plastic or fiberglass fencing stake with the wide end down.
 Edges of the large cone were tacked to the soil surface with 6″ landscaping staples.
 The smaller cones with jars attached were set atop the hole at the top of each large cone.
 Flies emerging from the ground beneath the trap travel upwards along the screen into the jar at the top, where they are trapped and die within a few days.
 Collection of the flies for analysis was executed by removing jars with flies from the mason jar rings, then fitting them with a cap for transport to the lab.
-When necessary, flies were euthanized by inserting a cotton swap doused with acetone into the jars.
+When necessary, flies were euthanized by inserting a cotton swap doused with non-acetone nail polish remover into the jars.
+Placing jars with flies into a chest freezer was employed for euthanizing as well when suitable.

 In practice the traps proved to be quite effective – we have confidence that the majority of flies emerging from cow pies on the soil below were caught in the trapping jars.